seananderson/strategie-devops-strategy/Content/MandateProposals/ArushiProposal.md

 ## Activities
 **_Policy and strategy development_**
-- Initiate new programs/projects and secure required funding/resources
+- Initiate new programs/projects and secure required funding/resources (_Who makes the submissions?
+Does each branch make their own submission?
+Does all submission go through CIO for approval first?
+Does IITB play a central role in project submissions?
+Within IITB is it Denis’s group that would do that?_)
-- Develop policies and program guidelines for digital products/services
+- Recommend policies and program guidelines for digital products/services (_Who approves or make decisions on policies?_)
 - Create 3-year plan for research and development strategy for DevOps
 - Ensure that ESDC’s technology programs/initiatives aligns with the themes of the strategic framework and priorities of the department